Controllable Prosody Generation With Partial Inputs: Evaluation

-Given prosodic features from MICVAE, we synthesise speech that follows this prosodic specification using a TTS system conditioned on PAFs.
-Text-to-speech (TTS) synthesis involves a text processing front-end and an acoustic back-end.
-During text processing we perform text normalisation and grapheme-to-phoneme conversion to create a phonetic representation of a given sentence \citep{taylor:2009}.
-Our back-end uses an acoustic model to predict mel-spectrograms and a neural vocoder to synthesise the final waveform.
-Our acoustic model is based on Ctrl-P \cite{PaperCup-Ctrl-P:2021}, a Tacotron-2 like attention-based model conditioned on: \fzero, energy, duration, speaker identity, and speaking style.
-Our neural vocoder is a WaveRNN \cite{waveRNN:2018} that synthesises 16-bit 24kHz waveforms.

-We prepare the data as follows.
-Phone identity, punctuation tokens, silence tokens, word boundary tokens, start and end of sentence tokens are represented with a one-hot vector.
-We apply pre-emphasis to the waveforms.
-We extract mel-spectrograms using 128 bins, a frame length of 50ms, and a frame shift of 10ms. \fzero is extracted using RAPT \citep{RAPT:1995}.
-Energy is computed using the frame-wise root-mean-square of the waveform.
-Durations are extracted using a Kaldi forced aligner \citep{PoveyASRU2011}.
-Mel-spectrograms, \fzero, energy, and durations are mean-variance normalised on a per-speaker basis.
+We evaluate MICVAE's efficiency and robustness using a purpose-built prosody control dataset: a proprietary Latin American Spanish corpus featuring 32 speakers (17 female, 15 male) and comprising approximately 38 hours of expressive speech across ~26,000 utterances.
+We reserve 800 utterances for validation and 182 for testing, covering a variety of emotional and speaking styles.
+Data preparation involves one-hot encoding of phonetic, punctuation, and boundary tokens.
+Pre-emphasis is applied to waveforms, and mel-spectrograms are extracted using 128 bins, a 50ms frame length, and a 10ms frame shift. \(f_0\) is extracted using RAPT \cite{RAPT:1995}, and energy is calculated as the frame-wise root-mean-square of the waveform.
+Durations are obtained via a Kaldi forced aligner \cite{PoveyASRU2011}, and all features are mean-variance normalized per speaker.